ManticoreGamesInc/platform-documentation/src/api/ui.md

     -- Popup when the player is choosing an emote if modalType == CoreModalType.EMOTE_PICKER then return "EMOTE PICKER" end

+    -- Popup when the player is inspecting another player for social actions if modalType == CoreModalType.SOCIAL_MENU then return "SOCIAL MENU" end

     -- Fallback, future-proof
     return "???" .. tostring(modalType)